Communication Gap in Aged Care Catering

 Is there a communication gap in aged care between management and catering staff?

-Yes, there is (in my opinion).
+In my opinion, yes there is.
 There might be different words to describe this communication gap.
 Such as difference of opinion, different reasoning, lack of understanding of basic fundamentals on both levels etc.

-I see so many people talking so passionately about “what needs to happen in aged care catering” but I don’t see many people talking on “How to go about it!!”
-Often, I notice that the management sees things from a complete different view then catering staff and vice versa.
+I see so many people talking so passionately about “what needs to happen in aged care catering” but I don’t see many people talking about how we can fix it.
+Often, I notice that the management sees things from a completely different view than catering staff and vice versa.
 Management’s responsibility is to decide the direction in which the company needs to move forward and make sure sufficient and appropriate tools are available for this to happen.
 Staff’s (Catering staff in this instance) responsibility is to make sure that provided resources are fully utilised and the company moves forward unified in management’s expected direction.